 The area of land surrounding a body of water is known as that body of water’s watershed.
 For example, the entire area of land surrounding the Barnegat Bay is known as the Barnegat Bay Watershed.
-This area is comprised of all 33 municipalities of Ocean County, as well as 4 municipalities in Monmouth County, and home to over 500,000 people.
+This area is comprised of all 33 municipalities of Ocean County, as well as 4 municipalities in Monmouth County.

 Development and Population Rise within Ocean County

 The first group of people to inhabit Ocean County was the Lene Lenape Indians, who survived off the natural bounty of fish, shellfish, and native animals and vegetation that the Barnegat Bay Watershed had to offer.
 Towards the late 1800’s and early 1900’s, Ocean County started to develop as a popular tourist location, bringing people from many different regions to come enjoy the waterfront activities provided by the Atlantic Ocean and the Barnegat Bay.

 Preserved and Protected Public Land in Ocean County

-The Ocean County Department of Parks and Recreation also protects more than 4,000 acres of land in 24 parks to be used by the public and as open space.
-The Edwin B. Forsythe National Wildlife Refuge also protects 21,000 acres of land in Ocean County within the estuaries and along the coast.
+The Ocean County Department of Parks and Recreation also protects more than 4,000 acres of land in 24 parks used by the public for enjoyment and as open space.
+The Edwin B. Forsythe National Wildlife Refuge also protects 21,000 acres of land in Ocean County, within the estuaries and along the coast.